-It is said in Paris that Comto Ester-hazy received 80,000 francs for forging the papers which convicted Dreyfus.

-Count Esterhazy, in his book about the Dreyfus affair, asserts that he fled from France, to escape assassination by the army chiefs.

-Over 500 students at Warsaw, Kieff and Vilna, in Russia, were arrested, accused of a socialistic conspiracy, and 80 were exiled to Siberia.
+It is said in Paris that Comte Ester-hazy received 80,000 francs for forging the papers which convicted Dreyfus.
+Count Esterhazy, in his book about the Dreyfus affair, asserts that he fled from France to escape assassingation by the army chiefs.
+Over 500 students at Warsaw, Kieff and Vilna, in Russia, were assested, accused of a socialistic conspiracy, and 80 were exiled to Siberia.

 Several days last week the fog was so thick in London that pedestrians were compelled to find their way by means of lanterns at noon.
-The Anglo-American league in London proposes to erect a statue of George Washington in Trafalgar square next to that of General Gordon.

-A dispatch from Nikolatef, Russia, at the confluence of the Ingui and the Rug, says that 21 persons have been killed there by an explosion in a rockkilled there by an explosion in a rocket factory.
+The Anglo-American league in London proposes to erect a statue of George Washington in Trafalgar square next to that of General Gordon A dispatch from Nikolaief, Russia, at the confluence of the Ingui and the Bug, says that 21 persons have been killed there by an explosion in a rockthe Duke of Westminster has written a letter in which he deplores the recent conduct of Emperor William.
+He says that the Sultan has already murdered 100,000 of his subjects and this brute's like the superor accepted.

-The Duke of Westminster has written a letter in which he deplores the recent cenduct of Emperer William.
-He says that the Sultan has already murdered 100,000 of his subjects and this brute's hospitality the emperor accepted.
+100,000 of his subjects and this brute's hospitality the emperor accepted.

 The Czar of Russia in making investigations as to the condition of his realms no longer relies upon the reports of officials, but deals with the people direct.
-The Russian press rejoices, and declares that bureaucracy is panic stricken at seeing its control threatened.
+The Russian press rejoices, and declares that bureaucracy is panic stricken at seeing its control threat ened.

-ened.
 The largest warship in the world, the Formidable, was launched at Portsmouth, England, a few days ago.